ebassi/word-clock-extension/README.md

 ### How does it work

-The extension monkeypatches the `Main.panel.statusArea.dateMenu` object and replaces the `_updateClockAndDate` method with its own version.
+The extension monkeypatches the `Main.panel.statusArea.dateMenu` object and when the wall clock updates its `clock` property, the extension replaces the `text` property of the label actor with its own processed version of the time.

 The default label of the clock when enabling the extension will contain words instead of digits.